patrick-kidger/NeuralCDE/controldiffeq/README.md

+# New library

+We've put together a much better, cleaner library than this now: [torchcde](https://github.com/patrick-kidger/torchcde).
+Go use that instead!

+---

 # controldiffeq

 The mathematical theory of controlled differential equations is largely concerned with _rough controls_, which are quite hard to integrate.